Supervised Learning and Reinforcement Learning of Feedback Models for Reactive Behaviors: Tactile Feedback Testbed: Learning Feedback Models for Reactive Behaviors from Demonstrations

 \section{Learning Feedback Models for Reactive Behaviors from Demonstrations}

 Recall the transformation system from Eq. \ref{eq:OriDMPTransformationSystem}:

 Previously, we perform parameter identification to obtain the parameter vector $\dmpparamset$ of the forcing term $\forcingterm$ of DMP from demonstrations of \textit{nominal} behaviors.
-In this section, we describe how do we learn the parameter $\pmnnparamset$ of the coupling term $\couplingterm$ from \textit{corrected} behavior demonstrations.
+In this section, we describe how do we learn the parameter of the coupling term $\couplingterm$ from \textit{corrected} behavior demonstrations. \changemarker{ } This \changemarker{step} opens up several questions such as: What should the input to the feedback model be?

-We aim to realize reactive behavior adaptations via feedback models given multi-modal sensor observations within one unified machine learning framework.
-We envision a general-purpose feedback model learning representation framework that can be used in a variety of scenarios, such as for obstacle avoidance, tactile feedback, locomotion planning adjustment, etc. Such learning representation ideally has the flexibility to incorporate a variety of sensor feedback signals, and can be initialized from human demonstrations.

-This goal opens up several questions such as: What should the input to the feedback model be?
 How do we extract the training data for the feedback from human demonstrations?
 What representation should we endow the feedback model with, such that it is able to take into account a high-dimensional sensory input, but also maintain convergence properties of the dynamic motion primitive?

 In this section, we address these questions and present a general learning-from-demonstration framework for the feedback model.
 We start with the feedback model input specification, then explain how to extract training data, followed by the description of the neural network structure that we use as the feedback model representation, and finally present the loss function for supervised training of the feedback model.